Qticare 300 SR Tablet

 Take Qticare 300 SR Tablet exactly as advised by your doctor.
 Do not split, chew or crush the tablets.
 Swallow the tablet whole with a glass of water.
 Do not take it with food.
 It is advised to take this medicine for at least one hour before a meal or at bedtime.
 Do not take grapefruit while taking Qticare 300 SR Tablet as it may affect the working of this medicine.

-Content on this page was last updated on 11 June, 2025, by Dr. Rajeev Sharma (MBA, MBBS)
+Content on this page was last updated on 22 January, 2026, by Dr. Sachin Gupta (MD Pharmacology, MBBS)